 Phase 1 included four studies in a total of 68 healthy controls, patients with mild to moderate Alzheimer's disease, and people with renal insufficiency in Japan and the United States to gather initial data on safety, tolerability, and pharmacology.
 One trial particularly studied how renal insufficiency—a common condition in the aged—would alter clearance of the drug and inform dosing in future trials.
 Phase 1 trials tested single doses up to 450 mg and multiple doses from 12 to 150 mg/day.
-MK-8931 was reported at the 2012 AAIC conference in Vancouver, Canada, to be generally safe, and it was not discontinued due to side effects in Phase 1.
+At the 2012 AAIC conference in Vancouver, Canada, MK-8931 was reported to be generally safe, and it was not discontinued due to side effects in Phase 1.
 The drug reduced the CSF Aβ concentration in AD patients.

 In November 2012, Merck started EPOCH.
-This is an 18-month Phase 2/3 trial comparing 12, 40, or 60 mg/day of MK-8931 given as once-daily tablets to placebo in people with mild to moderate Alzheimer's disease.
-The trial will start out treating 200 people in Phase 2 and, after an interim safety analysis, expand to Phase 3 with a total of 1,960 participants.
-This trial includes conventional cognitive and functional primary outcomes, as well as substudies for biomarker outcomes indicating change in brain amyloid and CSF tau levels, and change in brain volume.
+This was an 18-month Phase 2/3 trial comparing 12, 40, or 60 mg/day of MK-8931 given as once-daily tablets to placebo in people with mild to moderate Alzheimer's disease.
+The trial started out treating 200 people in Phase 2 and, after an interim safety analysis, expand to Phase 3 with a total of 1,960 participants.
+This trial included conventional cognitive and functional primary outcomes, as well as substudies for biomarker outcomes indicating changes in brain amyloid and CSF tau levels, and changes in brain volume.
 In response to questions about why this drug was being tested in mild to moderate AD rather than earlier-stage disease, Merck’s Johan Luthman said that the overall Phase 3 program includes plans to test the drug across all disease stages starting with mild to moderate, and that a trial in prodromal AD is planned (see Dec 2012 news story).
 In December 2013, Merck announded that EPOCH had passed an interim safety evaluation and was proceeding to full enrollment and Phase 3.

 In November 2013, Merck began the APECS trial in 1,500 participants with prodromal Alzheimer's disease, aka mild cognitive impairment due to Alzheimer's disease (aMCI).
 These patients have measureable cognitive deficits and a positive PET scan with the newly FDA-approved amyloid tracer flutemetamol, but are not functionally impaired.
 APECS will compare the 12- and 40-mg once-daily dose to placebo, and treatment will last for two years.
 This trial uses change from baseline on the Clinical Dementia Rating Sum of Boxes (CDR-SB), a continuous measure, as its primary outcome.
 Secondary outcomes will evaluate a range of newer measures, including a cognitive composite, CSF tau, brain imaging of hippocampal volume and amyloid load, and others.
 The trial is set to run until 2018.